 [uwsgi] uid = 10000 gid = 10000 emperor = /tmp emperor-tyrant = true cap = setgid,setuid

 Inspired by the venerable xinetd/inetd approach, you can spawn your vassals only after the first connection to a specific socket.
-This feature is available since 1.9.1, check its changelog for more information:
+This feature is available as of 1.9.1.
+Check the changelog for more information: uWSGI 1.9.1

 If all of your workers are stuck handling perfectly legal requests such as slow, large file uploads, the Emperor will trigger a reload as if the workers are hung.
 The reload triggered is a graceful one, so you can be able to tune your config/timeout/mercy for sane behaviour.

 On Linux you can tell the Emperor to run vassals in “unshared” contexts.
 That means you can run each vassal with a dedicated view of the filesystems, ipc, uts, networking, pids and uids.

 Things you generally do with tools like lxc or its abstractions like docker are native in uWSGI.